k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: more zap/explosion type corrections
 - Fix: grammar when killed by a spear trap
 - Fix: don't allow magic keys in bones
+- Castle chest with wand of wishing is always locked